vseryakov/backendjs/README.md

 - `/login`

-   Same as the /auth but it uses cleartext password for user authentication, this request does not need a signature, just simple login and password query parameters to be sent to the backend.
+   Same as the /auth but it uses secret for user authentication, this request does not need a signature, just simple login and secret query parameters to be sent to the backend.
+This must be sent over SSL.

    The intened usage is for Web sessions which use sessions cookies when sent with `_session=1` or to be used with access tokens when sent with `_accesstoken=1`.